“I find meaning in work”

 A space to call its own

 After years of working in spaces in the school and across the neighborhood, the Brightmoor Maker Space began operating in a permanent workspace about a year ago.
 It came to fruition after a seven-year crowdfunding campaign to renovate an abandoned 3,200-square-foot warehouse.
-Donations of equipment and tools from businesses and other supporters outfitted it to do all kinds of work and projects.
+Local businesses and other supporters came through with donations and equipment to outfit the space for all kinds of work and projects.

 Today, the majority of work happens in the new space that’s located on Blackstone Street in northwest Detroit and painted on the outside with colorful murals of creative work — a sort of 21st-century homage to Diego Rivera.
 Around the corner, an old school bus is now being renovated into a workspace as well.